phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 bits 32
 ...
 ```
-_Congratulations_!
-You have successfully wrestled through this CPU configuration and compatibility mode mess :).
 You should see a green `OKAY` on the screen.
-If you still have energy, here are some notes on this last step:
+Some notes on this last step:

 - As the CPU expects 64-bit instructions now, we use `bits 64`
 - We can now use the extended registers.
 Instead of the 32-bit `eax`, `ebx`, etc. we now have the 64-bit `rax`, `rbx`, …
 - and we can write these 64-bit registers directly to memory using `mov qword` (quad word)

+_Congratulations_!
+You have successfully wrestled through this CPU configuration and compatibility mode mess :).

 ## Whats next?
-It's time to leave assembly behind[^leave_assembly_behind] and switch to some higher level language.
+It's time to finally leave assembly behind[^leave_assembly_behind] and switch to some higher level language.
 We won't use any C or C++ (not even a single line).
 Instead we will use the relatively new [Rust] language.
 It's a systems language without garbage collections but with guaranteed memory safety.
 Through a real type system and many abstractions it feels like a high-level language but can still be low-level enough for OS development.
 The [next post] describes the Rust setup.

 [Rust]: https://www.rust-lang.org/
 [next post]: {{ site.url }}{{ page.next.url }}